evilusean/Khan/Algebra/Algebra 2/GM-Algebra2-Notes.md

 https://www.youtube.com/watch?v=2wrPGtP61fo&t=7h50m10s
 - **Slope-Intercept Form** = **y = mx + b** m = slope (coefficient of 'x) + b(y intercept)
 - **Point - Slope Form** = $\mathbf{y - y_1 = m(x - x_1)}$ : Use this when you know the slope and a single point on the line, or you have 2 points, solve for 'y' and get slope intercept form
+- **Standard Form** = $ax + by = c$ : write a and b like that, and 'a' or 'b' can not by '0' for standard form, strict definition 'a' 'b' and 'c' are integers (no fractions/decimals) 'a' 'b' 'c' can have no common factor except 1
 ### Point-Slope Form Formula

 **Formula:**